reactive-streams/reactive-streams-jvm/tck/README.md

       public void onSubscribe(final Subscription s) {
         super.onSubscribe(s);

-        // register a successful subscription, and create a Puppet,
+        // register a successful Subscription, and create a Puppet,
         // for the WhiteboxVerification to be able to drive its tests: probe.registerOnSubscribe(new SubscriberPuppet() {